 - Fetal Alcohol Resource Program (FARP) – draws together the resources, skills and knowledge that exists in Ottawa and provides support and community navigation for individuals with FASD and their families.

-- Family Support – ABLE2 offers a series of educational workshops on a variety of topics including a Caregiver Retreat, a therapeutic Siblings Group (children and teens) and a Funding Brokerage.
+- Family Support – ABLE2 offers a series of educational workshops on a variety of topics including a therapeutic Siblings Group (children and teens) and a Funding Brokerage.